 Background

-We have launched three investigations to provide examples of mental health investigations under the Patient Safety Incident Response Framework (PSIRF).
+These three investigations provide examples of mental health investigations under the Patient Safety Incident Response Framework (PSIRF).

 PSIRF sets out the NHS’s approach to developing and maintaining effective systems and processes for responding to patient safety incidents for the purpose of learning and improving patient safety.
 The PSIRF is a contractual requirement under the NHS Standard Contract and as such is mandatory for services provided under that contract, including acute, ambulance, mental health and community healthcare providers.